Budgets

 Prerequisites

 - You must be in the Fixed Asset Management profile (see Fixed Asset Management Profile).
+Switch profile using the profile name link at the top left of the screen.

 - The Budgets module must be enabled (see below).